1. Who we are

 | Firebase Analytics | Aggregate usage events | Event names, device type, OS version | |

-| Firebase Crashlytics | Crash reporting | Stack traces, device model, OS version | |
+| Firebase Crashlytics & Performance | Optional crash and performance diagnostics | Stack traces, performance data, app-instance ID, device model, OS and app version | |

 | RevenueCat | RevenueCat Inc. | Subscription management | App Store receipt, subscription status |